 Except for paragraph (J) and (K), if a rehabilitation applicant does not propose to meet the requirements of this subsection, its Capital Needs Assessment must show that the standards not proposed to be met are either unnecessary or excessively expensive.
+The

-The Executive Director may approve a waiver to paragraph (J) for a new construction or rehabilitation project, provided that tenants will have equivalent access to management services.
+Executive Director may approve a waiver to paragraph (J) for a new construction or rehabilitation project, provided that tenants will have equivalent access to management services.
 The Executive Director may approve a waiver to paragraph (K) for a rehabilitation project, provided that the applicant and architect demonstrate that full compliance would be impractical or create an undue financial burden.
 All waivers must be approved in advance by the Executive Director.

 Compliance and Verification: For placed-in-service applications, applicants with rehabilitation projects, with the exception of applicants developing a project in accordance with the minimum requirements of LEED, PHIUS, Passive House, Living Building Challenge, National Green Building Standard ICC / ASRAE - 700 silver or higher rating, or GreenPoint Rated Program who will not receive points pursuant to Section 5230(k)(8) (for energy efficiency only) of the CDLAC regulations, or applicants with new construction projects that will receive points from CDLAC pursuant to Section 5230(k)(6) or (7) of the CDLAC regulations must submit a completed Sustainable Building Method Workbook for subsection (A).
-For subsections (B) through (I) applicants shall submit LEED, PHIUS, Passive House, Living Building Challenge, National Green Building Standard ICC / ASRAE 700 silver or higher rating, or GreenPoint Rated Program certification or third party certification confirming compliance from one of the following: a certified HERS Rater, a certified GreenPoint rater, a US Green Building Council certification, or the project architect.
+For subsections (B) through (I) applicants shall submit LEED, PHIUS, Passive House, Living Building Challenge, National Green Building Standard ICC / ASRAE - 700 silver or higher rating, or GreenPoint Rated Program certification or third party certification confirming compliance from one of the following: a certified HERS Rater, a certified GreenPoint rater, a US Green Building Council certification, or the project architect.
 For Subsection (K), the project architect shall provide third party documentation confirming compliance.
 Failure to produce appropriate and acceptable third party documentation may result in negative points.

-- (8) Deferred-payment financing, grants and subsidies.
-Applicants shall provide evidence that all deferred-payment financing, grants and subsidies shown in the application are "committed" at the time of application, except as permitted in subsection (E) below. - (A) Evidence provided shall signify the form of the commitment, the loan, grant or subsidy amount, the length of the commitment, conditions of participation, and express authorization from the governing body, or an official expressly authorized to act on behalf of said governing body, committing the funds, as well as the applicant's acceptance in the case of privately committed loans.

-- (B) Commitments shall be final and not preliminary, and only subject to conditions within the control of the applicant, with one exception, the attainment of other financing sources including an award of Tax Credits. - (C) Fund commitments shall be from funds within the control of the entity providing the commitment at the time of application. - (D) Substantiating evidence of the value of local fee waivers, exemptions or land writedowns is required. - (E) Substitution or an increase of such funds may be permitted only when the source of funding is similar to the original funding, for example, private loan to substitute for private loan, public funds for public funds.
-AHP funds may be substituted for any construction period funding source if an AHP commitment is obtained after the TCAC application due date.
-Funds from a previously committed source may be increased only in an amount necessary to achieve project feasibility.
-Adding new funding sources to cover additional, unanticipated costs requires TCAC preapproval.
-This provision shall include projects that have already received a reservation or allocation of Tax Credits in prior years. - (9) Project size and credit amount limitations.
-Project size limitations shall apply to all applications filed, pursuant to this Section. - (A) Unit number limits are as follows: - i-Rural set-aside applications -shall be limited to a maximum of eEighty (80) Low-Income Units maximum - ii.Other than rural set-aside applications One hundred fifty (150) Low-Income Units maximum.
+- (8) Deferred-payment financing, residual receipts payment financing, grants and subsidies.
+Applicants shall provide evidence that all deferred-payment financing, residual receipts payment financing, grants and subsidies shown in the application are "committed" at the time of application. - (A) Evidence provided shall signify the form of the commitment, the loan, grant or subsidy amount, the length of the commitment, conditions of participation, and express authorization from the governing body, or an official expressly authorized to act on behalf of said governing body, committing the funds, as well as the applicant's acceptance in the case of privately committed loans. - (B) Commitments shall be final and not preliminary, and only subject to conditions within the control of the applicant, with one exception, the attainment of other financing sources including an award of Tax Credits. - (C) Fund commitments shall be from funds within the control of the entity providing the commitment at the time of application. - (D) Substantiating evidence of the value of local fee waivers, exemptions or land writedowns is required. - (E) Substitution or an increase of such funds after a Reservation of Tax Credits may be permitted only when the source of funding is similar to the original funding, for example, private loan to substitute for private loan, public funds for public funds.
+AHP funds may be substituted for any funding source after a Reservation of Tax Credits if an AHP commitment is obtained after the TCAC application due date. - (9) Project size and credit amount limitations.
+Project size limitations shall apply to all applications filed, pursuant to this Section. - (A) Rural set-aside applications shall be limited to a maximum of eighty (80) Low-Income Units.